-I, JOSEPH C. TAN, Filipino, of legal age, and with address at sworn to in accordance with law hereby declare that:
+I, JOSEPH C. TAN, Filipino, of legal age, and with address at after having been duly sworn to in accordance with law hereby declare that:

-1. I am a nominee for independent director of Premium Leisure Corp.
-(PLC) and have been its independent director since July 2014.
+- I am a nominee for independent director of Premium Leisure Corp.
+(PLC) and have been its independent director since July 2014. - 2.
+I am affiliated with the following company/ies or organization/s: